 You can make an appointment to meet a tutor on Zoom or upload your draft for a tutor’s written feedback.
-For more information on how Zoom tutoring works, visit this page.
+Tutoring sessions are one-on-one 45-minute sessions where the tutor helps you develop your ideas, provide feedback on a draft, answer your questions, and show you strategies for brainstorming, organizing, drafting, revising, and editing.

-If you want to meet regularly with the same tutor each week, sign up for the ESOL Opt-in program.
-You will be paired with a tutor who will work with you on your writing tasks throughout the semester.
+If you want to meet regularly with the same one or two tutors each week, sign up for the ESOL Opt-in program.
+You will be paired with one or two tutors who will work with you on your writing tasks throughout the semester.
 For more information, visit this page.
+Applications are accepted until mid-semester.
 Sign up using this form.
-For questions, contact firstname.lastname@example.org.
+For questions, contact email@example.com.

 Contact firstname.lastname@example.org if you have any questions.

 Resources for Graduate-level Multilingual Students

 To learn about our services for graduate students, watch the Services for Graduate Students video below.